chudkowsky/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 Imagine Bitcoin as a sophisticated calculator—reliable, secure, and perfect for its intended purpose of digital money.
 Now imagine Ethereum as a smartphone: more complex, certainly, but capable of running entire applications, from games to productivity tools to social networks.
 Both devices serve their users well, but they represent fundamentally different approaches to what digital infrastructure can be.

-Where Bitcoin gave us digital gold with simple programmable rules, Ethereum gave us a world computer.
+Where Bitcoin gave us digital gold with simple programmable rules, Ethereum gave us a computer.
 It preserved Bitcoin's core promises—anyone can verify the system's state, and no one needs permission to participate—but traded Bitcoin's elegant simplicity for something far more ambitious: a platform where developers could build stateful applications that live entirely on-chain.

 This transformation required fundamental changes.
 Bitcoin's UTXO model, perfect for tracking coin ownership, gave way to Ethereum's account system that could maintain complex application state.
 The result is a system where decentralized exchanges, lending protocols, and NFT marketplaces don't just exist—they thrive, composing with each other in ways their creators never imagined.